ad-freiburg/qlever/docs/wikidata.md

     cd qlever
     docker build -t qlever .

-## Download and Wikidata
+## Download Wikidata

 If you already downloaded Wikidata in the bzip2-compressed Turtle format, you can skip this step.
-Otherwise we will download in this step.
+Otherwise we will download it in this step.

 **Note:** This takes several hours as Wikidata is about 42 GB compressed and their servers are throttled.
-In case you are in a hurry you can directly pipe the file into the index-building pipeline (see next section).
-But in this case you'll have to redownload if something goes wrong during the index build.
+In case you are in a hurry and don't need to save a copy of the original input (e.g. for reproducibility), you can directly pipe the file into the index-building pipeline (see next section).

     mkdir wikidata-input
     wget -O wikidata-input/latest-all.ttl.bz2 \